JSABUNDANCE/Love-Meditation/README.md

 - __The landing page image__
   -“If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.” quoted by Nikola Tesla.
   - The landing includes a photograph with text overlay to allow the user to understand the 3 foundation elements of meditation.
-  - This section introduces the user to Love Meditation with an eye catching animation to demostrate the expansion of the heart chakra     - when people meditating.
+  - This section introduces the user to Love Meditation with an eye catching animation to demonstrate the expansion of the heart chakra     - when people meditating.

 ![Landing Page](https://github.com/JSABUNDANCE/Love-Meditation/blob/main/assets/media/The%20landing%20page%20image.png)

 - __Club Ethos Section__

-  - The cluClub ethos section will allow the user to understand the benefits of joining the Love Meditation meetups, as well as the benefits of meditate overall.
+  - The club ethos section will allow the user to understand the benefits of joining the Love Meditation meetups, as well as the benefits of meditate overall.
-  - This user will be able to click on the sample of meditation music from youtube so the user to experience the healing power of the meditation.
+  - This user will be able to click on the sample of meditation music from YouTube so the user to experience the healing power of the meditation.

 ![Club Ethos](https://github.com/JSABUNDANCE/Love-Meditation/blob/main/assets/media/club%20ethos.png)